Tammy Wynette: Short-term relationships and fourth marriage

-Following her divorce from George Jones, Wynette was romantically-linked to several people.
+Following her divorce from George Jones, Wynette was romantically linked to several people.
 She was briefly involved with Rudy Gatlin, a brother of Larry Gatlin and then-member of her touring band.
 According to Joan Dew, Larry did not approve of the relationship.
 Additionally, the couple received negative publicity after a fire was mysteriously started at Wynette's home.
 Rumors circulated that Rudy had started the fire.
 Amidst the publicity, their relationship ended.
 Wynette also dated actor Burt Reynolds during this period.
 The pair met while performing on a television show hosted by country artist Jerry Reed.
 Their relationship was temporarily kept secret but was eventually revealed by the press in 1977.
 The couple spent time in Florida, where Wynette owned a home.
 During one evening, Reynolds was taking a bath at her home when she found him unconscious.
 She was able to pull Reynolds out before he drowned.
 He was later diagnosed with having low blood sugar.
 Knowing that Reynolds was not ready to commit to a relationship, Wynette chose to end their romance.
 However, they remained friends until Wynette's death in 1998.

 Wynette then met real estate developer Michael Tomlin through her friend Nan Crofton.
 It was a brief courtship, as they married only weeks after meeting.
-The couple wed on July 18, 1976 at her Nashville home.
-Tomlin was known for renting private jets, drinking Dom Pérignon, and driving a Mercedes Benz.
-It has since been claimed by several Wynette's friends that Tomlin was not truthful about his life.
+The couple wed on July 18, 1976, at her Nashville home.
+Tomlin was known for renting private jets, drinking Dom Pérignon, and driving a Mercedes-Benz.
+It has since been claimed by several of Wynette's friends that Tomlin was not truthful about his life.
 "It was all a facade.
-The furniture in his office was rented," remembered Joan Dew.
+The furniture in his office was rented", said Joan Dew.
 Following the couple's honeymoon in Hawaii, Wynette claimed that Tomlin spent a lot of money and attempted to fire a gun on the beach, which scared her children.
 The marriage was annulled six weeks following their wedding.